detroitbecometext/dbh-file-parser/readme.md

 `FileParser -v -i ./input`
 `FileParser --input C:/Foo/Bar --output ./Baz/output`

+Here's an example on Windows to use the files from the installed Steam version:
+`FileParser -i "C:\Program Files (x86)\Steam\steamapps\common\Detroit Become Human" -o "./output"`

 > [!NOTE]
 > The "Process buffers" step may seem to stay stuck at 0% for a few seconds.
 This is normal.